-- Under the heading "Cashflows", the FTT then made the following findings: 10. - "74.
-Thereafter it was intended that Haiku's rental obligations would be met in their totality by payments from the deposit (from the original 8 deposit and interest accruing thereon).
-Rental payments originating from the deposit would pass into an account of the partnership and thence to the Facility Bank and thereby discharge the loan obligations of the partners. - 75.
-Since the first lease rental payment was due on the payment date the deposit and the Facility Bank loan were each reduced by the amount of that payment on that day. - 76.
-The interest rate charged on the partners' loan accounts with the Facility Bank was marginally higher than the rate of interest paid on the deposit.
+'[74] Thereafter it was intended that Haiku's rental obligations would be met in their totality by payments from the deposit (from the original 8 deposit and interest accruing thereon).
+Rental payments originating from the deposit would pass into an account of the partnership and thence to the facility bank and thereby discharge the loan obligations of the partners.

+[75] Since the first lease rental payment was due on the payment date the deposit and the Facility Bank loan were each reduced by the amount of that payment on that day.

+[76] The interest rate charged on the partners' loan accounts with the facility bank was marginally higher than the rate of interest paid on the deposit.
 In the case of Proteus/Oliver Twist the cashflow statements prepared by Future showed a lending rate of 4.38% compared with a deposit rate of 4.36%.
 As a result the payments of the lease rentals funded by the deposit plus interest would not precisely repay the loan plus interest.
-The difference was described as the Bank Margin.
+The difference was described as the bank margin.
 In the case of Proteus/Oliver Twist Future's calculations showed that the present value (at an appropriate discount rate) of that difference was £870,694.
 The cashflow evidence indicated that this cost was borne or paid by Future, effectively from its fee.
-As a result, taken with this receipt the leasing income fully funded the repayment of the partners' loans, but did not provide any additional payments to the partners above the repayment of their loans." - 11.
-One point which it is worth stressing at this early stage is that the arrangements for the sale and leaseback of each film were made by Future, and became unconditional, before any of the external investors adhered to the partnership and subscribed their capital.
-Once the partners had all joined, and their capital contributions had been made, the arrangements were then finalised on a financial closing date.
+As a result, taken with this receipt the leasing income fully funded the repayment of the partners' loans, but did not provide any additional payments to the partners above the repayment of their loans.'

+[11] One point which it is worth stressing at this early stage is that the arrangements for the sale and leaseback of each film were made by Future, and became unconditional, before any of the external investors adhered to the partnership and subscribed their capital.
+Once the partners had all joined, and their capital contributions had been made, the arrangements were then a finalised on a financial closing date.
 From the point of view of the investors, their active involvement in the partnership's business began and ended with the completion and signature of an adherence agreement and the payment of their initial contributions.

-12. The detailed findings of the FTT in relation to the transactions in issue are set out in the FTT Decision at [44] to [191].
-There is no dispute about any of those findings.
+[12] The detailed findings of the FTT in relation to the transactions in issue are set out in the FTT Decision at [44]-[191].
+There is no dispute about any of those findings. b